 The atmosphere in the department was great and encouraged the exchange of ideas and free discussions.
 On top of that, as Israel is mainly an informal culture, I was able to get a personal sense of their character and of their scientific attitude; which is very helpful for young aspiring scientists who are eager to grow and develop a healthy and prosperous career.

 During the program, I decided to pursue an old dream and apply to a Ph.D. program abroad.
 I wanted to gain international experience and see life abroad, in addition to enhancing my career, with the goal of returning home.
 As I sought after recommendation letters, one of my professors asked me where I planned to apply.
 Normally it’s recommended to apply to a dozen places, but I decided to apply to only three top-notch institutions.
 After sharing my plans, he replied that I should try University of California, San Diego.
 Two months after I sent my application, I received a message from a well-known professor of that institution, extending an offer to join his group.

 Following that offer, I spent the next five years in the Ph.D. program, performing research on fiber-optics, leading to a successful graduation and even a publication in Science magazine, a leading global journal.
 During that period I also met my wife, a native San Diegan who is now very much familiar with Israel and has joined me on this great journey.

-We are currently happily living in sunny San Diego, as I search for my next challenge, whether it will be entrepreneurial or industry-related.
+We are currently happily living in Pennsylvania, where I work at a leading technology company, enabling the evolution of the internet.
 Even though I am currently abroad, I have been maintaining a personal relationship with the faculty of The Hebrew University, through exchanging emails, meeting at international optics conferences in the United States or visiting the campus when I fly to Israel.
 For me, the Hebrew University is a lasting relationship where I can share my growth, receive advice and enjoy learning about exciting research.
 I look forward to continuing this connection in the future and watching HU grow.